mcvuong/LearningGitHub/README.md

 1. Each cell with one or no neighbors dies (solitude).
 2. Each cell with four or more neighbors dies (overpopulation).
-3. Each cell with two or thee neighbors survives
+3. Each cell with two or three neighbors survives
 4. Each empty cell with three neighbors becomes populated.
 5. Showcase game in the terminal.